auralous/auralous/README.md

 #### `yarn dev`

-Start the file watcher to build common components for the project for uses in both `web` and `app`.
+Start the file watcher to build common components for the project for uses in both `web` and `mobile`.

 #### `yarn lint`